karinasraya/JUNGGLE-S-TRAP/README.md

 ## Description

-JUNGGLE'S TRAP is a game that use Breadth First Search (BFS) algorithm.
-This game has a story about a girl or boy that lost in junggle.
-Then he/she want to go out from junggle.
-But, in the junggle, there are so many high cliffs, and he/she can't passed the cliff.
-And the junggle consisting of 5 tier with different track.
-So, you should help her/him to go out from that junggle.
+JUNGLE'S TRAP is a game that use Breadth First Search (BFS) algorithm.
+This game has a story about a girl or boy that lost in jungle.
+Then he/she want to go out from jungle.
+But, in the jungle, there are so many high cliffs, and he/she can't passed the cliff.
+And the jungle consisting of 5 tier with different track.
+So, you should help her/him to go out from that jungle.

 ## Shortest Path Algorithm